 A public tour of the Fabyan Villa museum is led by trained docents, lasts approximately 40-45 minutes, and visits the 1st and 2nd floor.
 The first floor visitors are introduced to the Fabyan history, Frank Lloyd Wright design and be able visit the living quarters and admire the Asian art and mounted animal collection.
 When reaching the second floor visitors will see more Fabyan owned and period arts and crafts style furniture along with amazing views of the estate out the wonderfully Wright designed Cathedral Style windows.
 For hours of operation, directions and specific information regarding public tours of the Fabyan Villa Museum please click here.

-Private tours are led by trained staff/docents and arespecifically tailored to complement your group’s interests.
+Private tours are led by trained staff/docents and are specifically tailored to complement your group’s interests.
 Groups of 8 or more MUST make advance reservations.
-Private group tours are available April till November during non-regular hours/days.
-Check out the Fabyan Tours Listing (PDF) to find out what type of private tours we offer.
+Private group tours are available May through mid-October during non-regular hours/days.

 We can bring the Fabyan sites to you throughout the year with our in-depth presentations.
 The current programs available are: The Fabyans and their Fabulous Estate, Frank Lloyd Wright’s Prairie style at the Fabyan Villa and Fabyan Japanese Garden – Images of Tranquility. $50 fee per presentation.
 These programs generally range from 45 minutes to 1 hour.
 Staff need at least thirty days notice before booking a program.
 Email firstname.lastname@example.org or call 630-377-6424 for information regarding these outreach programs.

 Geneva, IL 60134

 Wednesday 1:00-4:00 p.m.